opportunities

 My Research Area

 My main area of expertise is at the intersection of systems security and machine learning, with emphasis on network security and malware analysis.
 My research aims to design cybersecurity solutions able to learn behavioral models that can be used to detect novel attacks and threats, and that generate interpretable decisions to assist security analysts in protecting systems and organizations.
-I am particularly interested in challenging scenarios such as unsupervised learning (e.g., no a-priori attack examples), fast evolving threats (high non-stationarity), and smart adversaries (adversarial ML attacks).
+I am particularly interested in challenging scenarios such as domain shift (e.g., no a-priori attack examples), fast evolving threats (high non-stationarity), and smart adversaries (adversarial ML attacks).

 To get a better idea of the type of research I do, and to see if you like it, I recommend you to read/skim some of my latest papers.